smorce/DeepAgentsSpec/PLANS.md

 ## Purpose / Big Picture

 Explain in a few sentences what someone gains after this change and how they can see it working.
 State the user-visible behavior you will enable.

+## Related Features / Specs (関連フィーチャ ID 一覧)

+List all feature-level specifications that this ExecPlan covers so a novice can find them quickly.
+Use the feature IDs and spec paths from `harness/feature_list.json` and the repository layout.

+For each related feature, include at least:

+- The feature ID (for example: `F-USER-001`).
+- A short, human-readable title.
+- The full repository-relative path to the spec file (for example: `plans/services/user-service/EPIC-USER-001-onboarding/features/F-USER-001/spec.md`).

+You may also note the current status if relevant (for example: planned, in-progress, complete).

 ## Progress